ron064/PebbleJQuerySettingsExample/README.md

 PebbleJQuerySettingsExample
 ===========================

-Example app demonstrating the different settings with Pebble, JQuery and Javascript This code may be used or modified in any way without permission.
+Example app demonstrating the different settings with Pebble, JQuery and Javascript.
+This code may be used or modified in any way without permission.

 Forum thread: